-Within your department and faculty, the University’s confidential harassment advisor network has two advisors (one of each sex) appointed who are available to talk through your situation.
+The University’s harassment advisor network has advisors available to talk through your situation.
 The advisor can help you decide on the best way to deal with the behaviour and will clarify the options available to you.
-A number of named advisors are available to contact specifically for support on sexual violence or domestic abuse, as well as advisors who identify themselves as black minority ethnic, or lesbian, gay or bisexual.
+A number of named advisors are available to who identify as black minority ethnic, or lesbian, gay or bisexual.

 The University offers a voluntary mediation service for students who find themselves in conflict with another student (the Student Resolution Service).
 Any student or staff member can make a confidential enquiry via e-mail to: email@example.com.
 This service is not appropriate for cases of serious harassing behaviour, sexual violence, domestic abuse and criminal conduct.

 If the harassment is sexual in nature, one of the Specialist Caseworkers in the Sexual Harassment and Violence Support Service can provide support and advice.